 At Harley Therapy™ we provide a roster of highly regarded and experienced psychiatrists, psychotherapists, and counselling psychologists who can create a treatment plan for all types of psychosis, from schizophrenia and postpartum psychosis to bipolar psychosis and manic depressive psychosis.

-Call us now or complete our online booking form to make an appointment in the City of London, Canary Wharf, London Bridge or in Harley Street.
+Call us now or complete our online booking form to make an appointment in Harley Street, London Bridge or the City of London.

 ASK US A QUESTION